apache/iotdb/metrics/ReadMe.md

 4. MetricService
    1. Provide the start and stop method of metric service.
    2. Provide the ability to reload properties when running.
-   3. Provide the ability to load predefined metric sets.
+   3. Provide the ability to load metric sets.
    4. Provide the access of metricManager and CompositeReporter.

 # 2. Test Report